 Tirta Empul Temple bequeathed to the people by ancient Rajadom is perhaps one of the most fascinating spot in the area.
 On the west side of this temple, high on the hill could be found a Presidential Palace that was built during Soekarno’s time.
 The name of Tirta Empul is loaded in a inscription which is kept at Sakenan Temple, Manukaya village, Sub district of Tampak Siring, about 3 km from Tirta Empul Temple.
 In this inscription, the Tirta Empul is named by the Tirta Ri Air Hampul and then the name has changed into Tirta Hampul and finally become the Tirta Empul.
 Tirta Ri air hampul is meaning the water emerge or the holy pool (Petirthan) which is the water emerge from the land.
 The main attraction here is a long rectangular pool carved of stone, filled with koi and fed by the sacred spring via 12 fountains.
 Worshippers first make an offering at the temple, then climb into the main pool to bathe and pray.
 Many collect the holy water in bottles to take home.

 It is a coffee, cocoa and tea plantation in Ubud – Bali.
 The island is apparently famous for its excellent coffee especially Coffee Luwak which is mainly produced in the Indonesian Archipelago.This coffee is made from the beans of coffee berries which have been eaten by Luwak the Asian Palm Civet (Paradoxurus hermaphroditus) and other related civets, then passed through its digestive tract.
 Then in their digestive tracts, fermentation occurs.
 The coffee beans finish the journey by passing through civets’ intestines and defecate.
 After that, farmers will collect the still-intact beans from the forest floor followed by cleaning, roasting and grounding process just like any other coffee.
 You will be showed the process of making of at there.
-Tasting for all coffee, tea and cocoa drinks are including, except for Coffee Luwak which costs Rp.50,000, equivalent to USD 3.95 for a small little cup.
+Tasting for all coffee, tea and cocoa drinks are including, except for Coffee Luwak which you could purchase there.

-Note: a minimum of 02 people per booking/tour is required.
+Note: a minimum of 2pax per booking/tour is required.